tomknig/TOMSMorphingLabel/README.md

 * @andrebraga added support for iOS6 in version 0.2.1
 * @stepanhruda added property to disable morphing in version 0.2.2
+* @itouch2 fixed a bug that caused a crash when setting text to nil in version 0.2.3

 ## Author